w3f/polkadot-wiki/docs/maintain-index.md

 - [How to Chill](maintain-guides-how-to-chill.md) - Walkthrough on how to chill as a validator.
 - [How to Stop Validating](maintain-guides-how-to-stop-validating.md) - Proper way to stop validating.
+- [Community Building](maintain-guides-validator-community.md) - How to build a Nominator Community and attract nominations.

 ## Governance